aevilla160/hpc_docs/docs/Singularity.md

 ## Interacting with Singularity Container

-!> All of these commands should still be ran on a compute node!
+!> All of these commands should still be run on a compute node!

 ### Running a container <!-- {docsify-ignore} -->